-Director Age: 55
+Director Age: 56

-Mr. Milligan has served as Western Digital Corporation's chief executive officer since January 2013 and as its president from March 2012 to October 2015.
-Previously, Mr. Milligan served as the chief financial officer of Hitachi Global Storage Technologies (HGST) from 2007 to 2009, and as HGST's chief executive officer from 2009 to 2012 when Western Digital acquired HGST.
+Mr. Milligan served as Western Digital Corporation's chief executive officer from January 2013 to March 2020, and as its president from March 2012 to October 2015.
+Previously, Mr. Milligan served as the chief financial officer of Hitachi Global Storage Technologies ("HGST") from 2007 to 2009, and as HGST's chief executive officer from 2009 to 2012 when Western Digital acquired HGST.
 From January 2004 to September 2007, Mr. Milligan served as Western Digital's chief financial officer after serving in other senior finance roles at Western Digital from September 2002 to January 2004.
 From April 1997 to September 2002, he held various financial and accounting roles of increasing responsibility at Dell Inc. and was employed at Price Waterhouse for 12 years prior to joining Dell.
 Mr. Milligan holds a Bachelor of Science degree in Accounting from Ohio State University.
-He sits on the boards of directors of Ross Stores, Inc. and Western Digital Corporation.
+Mr. Milligan has served on the boards of directors of Ross Stores, Inc. since January 2015 and Western Digital Corporation since January 2013.